22.7 C

 Is Your Pet Stressed?
 7 Signs to Watch Out For

 Just like humans, pets experience stress—and sometimes, the signs are more subtle than you’d expect.
-Whether you have a cat, dog, or rabbit, understanding pet stress is vital for their emotional and physical well-being.
+Whether you have a dog, cat, or rabbit, it is important to understand pet stress for the mental and physical wellness of your pet.

-When a pet is anxious or overwhelmed, their behavior changes.
+A pet’s behavior changes when they’re stressed or overwhelmed.
 They might withdraw, become destructive, or even develop physical symptoms.
 In this guide, we’ll explore the 7 most common signs of pet stress and how you can help your furry friend feel better.

 Pet stress